Goree, Texas: History

 Settlers first arrived in the area around 1886.
 By 1887, a settlement was centered around a store and post office built by Bill Benedict.
 Originally known as Riley Springs, the community was renamed Goree after Robert D. Goree, a Confederate veteran and Knox County pioneer.
 Benedict's store was bought by J.W.
-McLendon in 1890 and moved it with its post office to a new site that became known as North Goree.
+McLendon in 1890; he moved it with its post office to a new site that became known as North Goree.
 A school was built near the relocated store in 1901.
 In 1904, North Goree was renamed Hefner.

-At its president-day location, the first plans for a new community began in 1905 with the announcement that the Wichita Valley Railroad would be built through the area.
-1906 was an important year in Goree's history as the railroad arrived, homes and businesses were erected, and the community became an incorporated municipality.
-The school relocated from the Hefner location to Goree in 1906 as well and was renamed Chigger Hill School.
+At its present-day location, the first plans for a new community began in 1905 with the announcement that the Wichita Valley Railroad would be built through the area.
+An important year in Goree's history, 1906 had the railroad arrive, homes and businesses were erected, and the community became an incorporated municipality.
+The school relocated from the Hefner location to Goree in 1906, andwas renamed Chigger Hill School.

 Goree had a population of 614 in 1920, but that figure had fallen to 425 by 1940.
-The number of residents rose to 640 in 1950, but declined throughout the remainder of the twentieth century.
+The number of residents rose to 640 in 1950, but declined throughout the remainder of the 20th century.